-As part of the drug’s FDA emergency approval, Wang said patients must have at least one risk factor for serious disease, but the Centers for Disease Control and Prevention lists a wide range of risk categories.
+Under the FDA’s emergency use approval for the drug, Wang said patients must have at least one risk factor for serious disease, but the Centers for Disease Control and Prevention lists a wide range of risk categories.
 These include serious illnesses such as cancer, chronic lung, kidney or liver disease and heart disease, but also pregnancy, mental illness and being overweight with a body mass index of 25 or higher.

 “If you look at the American population, probably more people would qualify for Paxlovid than those who wouldn’t,” Wang said.

 During the pandemic, Wang has been developing COVID protocols for Dartmouth Hitchcock that have had to be constantly revised as the pandemic has unfolded, she said.
 For example, monoclonal antibodies against some of the new variants of the virus have proved unsuccessful.

 But Paxlovid, which blocks viral replication, has been shown to be effective against all known variants, Wang said.
 For that reason, she said, “I’m optimistic that these new antiviral drugs will be less prone to problems with emerging variants.”